IndigoBeetle/KwyllDocs/docs/logic/nodes/clamp.md

 Min
-: An integer input port, using this allows you to specify the minimum value from elsewhere in the logic graph, such as via an [Integer Constant](integer_constant.md) node.
+: An integer input port, using this allows you to specify the minimum value from elsewhere in the logic graph, such as via an [Number](number.md) node.

 Max
-: An integer input port, using this allows you to specify the maximum value from elsewhere in the logic graph, such as via an [Integer Constant](integer_constant.md) node.
+: An integer input port, using this allows you to specify the maximum value from elsewhere in the logic graph, such as via an [Number](number.md) node.

 -------